No Time to Die: Plot

-A young Madeleine Swann witnesses her mother's murder by Lyutsifer Safin, whose family was murdered by Madeleine's father, Mr. White, under orders from Ernst Stavro Blofeld.
-Madeleine shoots Safin and flees, falling into a frozen lake.
-Safin spares her.

-About a year after Blofeld's arrest, (Note: As depicted in Spectre (2015).)
-Madeleine travels to Matera with James Bond and persuades him to visit his ex-lover Vesper Lynd's grave to help Bond get over her.
-While Bond visits the tomb, it explodes, and Bond is attacked by SPECTRE operatives led by Primo, a mercenary with a bionic eye.
+An adolescent Madeleine Swann witnesses her mother's murder by Lyutsifer Safin, whose family was murdered by Madeleine's father, Mr. White, under orders from Ernst Stavro Blofeld.
+After wounding Safin, Madeleine falls into a frozen lake, but Safin rescues her.
+In the present day, following the capture of Blofeld, (Note: As depicted in Spectre (2015).)
+Madeleine travels to Gravina in Puglia with James Bond and persuades him to visit his ex-lover Vesper Lynd's (Note: As depicted in Casino Royale (2006).) grave to help Bond move forward.
+When Bond visits the tomb, it explodes, and he is attacked by SPECTRE operatives led by Primo, a mercenary with a bionic eye.
 While fleeing with Bond, Madeleine receives a congratulatory phone call from Blofeld.
 Bond accuses Madeleine of betraying him and sends her away, saying they will never meet again.

-Five years later, SPECTRE agents infiltrate an MI6 laboratory to kidnap scientist Valdo Obruchev, who secretly works for Safin, and steal Project Heracles, a programmable DNA-targeting nanobot bioweapon developed under M's oversight.
-Living a quiet life in Jamaica, Bond is asked by CIA ally Felix Leiter and State Department agent Logan Ash to extract Obruchev from a Spectre party in Cuba.
-Bond accepts after Nomi, his successor as Agent 007, warns him not to interfere with her extraction of Obruchev and puts him in contact with M, who refuses to explain Heracles.

-Bond infiltrates the Spectre party with Leiter's Cuban agent Paloma.
-Blofeld, overseeing the party from Belmarsh prison through Primo's bionic eye, deploys a nanobot mist to kill Bond, but Obruchev programmed the nanobots under Safin's orders to kill the Spectre members instead.
-Bond takes Obruchev to Ash and Leiter aboard a trawler.
-As Bond questions Obruchev about Heracles and Blofeld, Obruchev looks to Ash, exposing him as his co-conspirator.
+Five years later, SPECTRE agents infiltrate an MI6 laboratory and kidnap the scientist Valdo Obruchev, who secretly works for Safin.
+They steal Project Heracles, a programmable DNA-targeting nanobot bioweapon developed under M. Now living in Jamaica, Bond is asked by his CIA ally Felix Leiter to extract Obruchev from a SPECTRE party in Cuba.
+Nomi, Bond's successor as Agent 007, warns him not to interfere with her own extraction of Obruchev.
+She puts him in contact with M, who refuses to explain Heracles, and soon after, Bond accepts Felix's offer.
+Bond infiltrates the party with Leiter's Cuban agent, Paloma.
+Blofeld, overseeing the party from Belmarsh prison through his own bionic eye, deploys a nanobot mist to kill Bond, but the mist kills the SPECTRE members because Obruchev had secretly reprogrammed the nanobots to target them.
+Bond takes Obruchev aboard a trawler, where Leiter and his associate Logan Ash are waiting.
+As Bond questions Obruchev about Heracles and Blofeld, Obruchev looks to Ash, exposing him as a co-conspirator.
 Ash shoots Leiter and traps him with Bond below deck, then triggers explosives to sink the ship as he flees with Obruchev.
-Bond escapes but Leiter dies.
+Bond escapes, but Leiter dies.